Xavier Willison

-Xavier Willison (born 2 August 2002) is a Cook Islands international rugby league footballer from New Zealand who plays as a or forward for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+Xavier Willison (born 2 August 2002) is a professional rugby league footballer who plays as a or forward for the Brisbane Broncos in the National Rugby League, with whom he won the 2025 NRL Grand Final.
+He has played for the Cook Islands and for New Zealand at international level.

 Playing career

 2021

 In round 20 of the 2021 NRL season, Willison made his debut for the Brisbane club against fierce rivals the North Queensland Cowboys.

 On 17 August, it was announced that Willison would be ruled out indefinitely with an ACL injury.

 2022

 Willison made his test debut for the Cook Islands in the 2022 Pacific Rugby League Tests against Samoa.
 Willison due to injury, only played one NRL game against St George Illawarra Dragons in Round 17 in a 32-18 win.

 2023

 Willison in round 20 scored his first NRL try for the year against the Canterbury-Bankstown Bulldogs in a 44-24 win.
 In round 21, Willison scored his second NRL try for the year in a 36-20 win over the South Sydney Rabbitohs.
 He played a total of seven games for Brisbane in the 2023 NRL season but did not feature in the clubs finals campaign nor the 2023 NRL Grand Final loss against Penrith.